MeDUET: Disentangled Unified Pretraining for 3D Medical Image Synthesis and Analysis: Experiments

-\textbf{Convergence Acceleration.} Fig.~\ref{convergence} displays the training progress for DiT, SiT, and MeDUET.
-With MeDUET initialization, DiT achieves a \textbf{9.3 ×} faster FID convergence speed and SiT achieves an \textbf{8.4 ×} speedup.
-The gains grow with learned factor and longer pretraining, confirming the effectiveness of our disentanglement and initialization.
+Fig.~\ref{convergence} reports the training dynamics of DiT, SiT, and their MeDUET initialized counterparts.
+Compared with training from scratch, MeDUET initialization substantially accelerates optimization, yielding a \textbf{9.3$\times$} faster FID convergence speed for DiT and an \textbf{8.4$\times$} speedup for SiT.
+This suggests that MeDUET provides a more favorable initialization for diffusion-based synthesis.
+The advantage becomes more pronounced when replacing pre-defined metadata with the disentangled factors and when extending the pretraining duration, further highlighting the benefit of our scheme and initialization strategy.